edgelesssys/marblerun/README.md

 ## Quickstart and documentation

-You can deploy your confidential computing application with Mesh with ease.
-See the [Getting Started Guide](TODO) for how.
+See the [Getting Started Guide](TODO) to set up a distributed confidential-computing app in a few simple steps.

-For more comprehensive documentation, start with the [docs](TODO)
+For more comprehensive documentation, start with the [docs](TODO).

 ## Build